Optiroc/libSFX/extras/SublimeText/README.md

 #libSFX sublime text extras

-Syntax definitions for the ca65 assembler with 65816 and SPC700 instruction sets.
+Syntax definitions for the ca65 assembler with 65816, SPC700 and GSU-1 (SuperFX) instruction sets.

 ###installation